thombruce/rockband/README.md

 RockBand comes with Tailwind CSS and PostCSS; you can count on both of them working for this file and its imports.
 And of course, you can just write plain old CSS.

 You can also configure `tailwind.config.js` following their docs.
-Apart from the `tnt.css` file, it's just like any other Tailwind installation.
+Apart from the `rockband.css` file, it's just like any other Tailwind installation.

 ## Development